 To our Clients:

-• Individual tax return deadline will be similar to last year, falling on Monday April 15th, 2019.
+• Individual tax return deadline will be falling on Wednesday April 15th, 2020.

 - Elimination of personal exemptions — through 2025

-- Elimination of the individual mandate under the Affordable Care Act requiring taxpayers not covered by a qualifying health plan to pay a penalty — effective for months beginning after December 31, 2018
+- Elimination of the individual mandate under the Affordable Care Act requiring taxpayers not covered by a qualifying health plan to pay a penalty.

 - Reduction of the adjusted gross income (AGI) threshold for the medical expense deduction to 7.5% for regular and AMT purposes — for 2017 and 2018

-- New $10,000 limit on the deduction for state and local taxes (on a combined basis for property and income taxes; $5,000 for separate filers) — through 2025
+- $10,000 limit on the deduction for state and local taxes (on a combined basis for property and income taxes; $5,000 for separate filers).

-- Elimination of the deduction for interest on home equity debt — through 2025
+- Elimination of the deduction for interest on home equity debt.

-- Elimination of the personal casualty and theft loss deduction (with an exception for federally declared disasters) — through 2025
+- Elimination of the personal casualty and theft loss deduction (with an exception for federally declared disasters).

-- Elimination of miscellaneous itemized deductions subject to the 2% floor (such as certain investment expenses, professional fees and unreimbursed employee business expenses) — through 2025
+- Elimination of miscellaneous itemized deductions subject to the 2% floor (such as certain investment expenses, professional fees and unreimbursed employee business expenses).

-- Elimination of the AGI-based reduction of certain itemized deductions — through 2025
+- Elimination of the AGI-based reduction of certain itemized deductions.

-- Elimination of the moving expense deduction (with an exception for members of the military in certain circumstances) — through 2025
+- Elimination of the moving expense deduction (with an exception for members of the military in certain circumstances).

 - Expansion of tax-free Section 529 plan distributions to include those used to pay qualifying elementary and secondary school expenses, up to $10,000 per student per tax year

-- Doubling of the gift and estate tax exemptions, to $10 million (expected to be $11.2 million for 2018 with inflation indexing) — through 2025
+- Doubling of the gift and estate tax exemptions, to $10 million (expected to be $11.2 million for 2018 with inflation indexing).

 - Repeal of the 20% corporate AMT

-- New limitations on deductions for employee fringe benefits, such as entertainment and, in certain circumstances, meals and transportation
+- Limitations on deductions for employee fringe benefits, such as entertainment and, in certain circumstances, meals and transportation

 If you have any additional questions please contact our office.